 The Honors Program overlaps significantly with both the Cedar Crest College First Year Experience and the Liberal Arts requirements.
 Overall, to graduate from the Honors Program, students must complete at least 27 HON credits during their undergraduate career at Cedar Crest, but only nine of these credits are in addition to the graduation requirements of non-honors students.
-The coursework includes three Afternoon with Honors experiences (3 credits total), four Honors Explorations in the Liberal Arts courses (12 credits total), and six credits of Honors Research.
+The coursework includes three Afternoon with Honors experiences during three different semesters (3 credits total), four Honors Explorations in the Liberal Arts courses (12 credits total), and six credits of Honors Research.
 In addition, students selected to participate in the Honors Program as freshmen will enroll in the honors sections of the first year seminar (3 credits) and WRI 100 course (3 credits).
 Students who enter the program after their freshman year will take two additional Honors Explorations in the Liberal Arts course (6 credits) and a WRI-I course.
-All Honors students must complete an interdisciplinary Honors Project (original research, creative work, etc.) that they present at the Honors Symposium at the conclusion of their work, as part of the Honors Research Presentation course (0 credits).
+All Honors students must complete an interdisciplinary Honors Project (original research, creative work, etc.) that they present at the Honors Symposium at the conclusion of their work

 HON 211 Afternoon with Honors 3 credits

 HON 320 Honors Explorations in the Arts 3 credits